 While it is possible to operate your event planning business using your personal bank account, it’s not advisable.
 It’s much easier to track your business revenue and expenses separately by using a dedicated business bank account.
 This will be especially helpful at tax time, as it will make it much easier to accurately report your business income and expenses.
 Trust us, the time and effort you put into setting up a separate business bank account will pay off in the long run.

-You can also check with a financial services platform specifically for small businesses, such as Wave.
+You can also check with a financial services platform specifically for small businesses, such as Novo.

 11. Setup an Accounting System